AutoResearch/autora/docs/examples/closed-loop-basic/preprocessing.md

         'accuracy': []
     }
     for trial in trial_sequence:
-        # Filter expeirment events that are not displaying the dots
+        # Filter experiment events that are not displaying the dots
         if trial['trial_type'] != 'rok':
             continue